How to use validationMessage

 Let’s explain line by line

-1. We get the element with the form tag and the element with the id #message
+- We get the element with the

-2. To the form element we listen to the input event, this will be fired when the user writes in any of the <input> children.
+formelement we listen to theinputevent, this will be fired when the user writes in any of the<input>children. - When the event is triggered we call the function

 In this case when user enter any value to any of the <input> the input event will be fired and in the callback we will write in the DOM the validationMessage if any exists.